 Parents and school administrators must work together to ensure compliance with asbestos regulations and protect the health and safety of students and staff.
 Key steps include:

-The presence of asbestos in Colorado schools and elsewhere poses significant health risks and legal challenges.
+The presence of asbestos in schools and elsewhere poses significant health risks and legal challenges.
 By ensuring regular asbestos testing and inspection, adhering to proper handling and removal procedures, and staying informed about asbestos management plans, parents and schools can protect the health and safety of everyone.
 Compliance with state and federal regulations is not just a legal obligation but a crucial step in safeguarding our children’s future.